Quantifying Information Extraction using Generalized Quantum Measurements: Application of observational entropy framework to general indirect measurement schemes

-where $\K_{imm'}=\sqrt{\sigma_m}\bra{m'}(\I\otimes\P_i)U\ket{m}$ are the Kraus operators.
+where $\K_{imm'}=\sqrt{\sigma_m}\bra{m'}(\I\otimes\P_i)\U\ket{m}$ are the Kraus operators.

-While the Kraus operators can be useful in expressing the superoperator (and we will use this decomposition in our examples), we do not actually need this decomposition in order to calculate the observational entropy $S_{\Cvn}$.
+While the Kraus operators can be useful in expressing the superoperator (and we will use this decomposition in our examples), we do not need this decomposition to calculate the observational entropy $S_{\Cvn}$.
 This is because $p_i$ and $V_i$ in Eq.~\eqref{eq:def3} depend only on the superoperator, thus we can obtain directly

-Note that this $p_i$ is identical to the $p_i$ in the protocol expressed by Eq.~\eqref{eq:protocol}, and it represents the probability with which the outcome ``$i$'' was measured. $V_i$ represents the corresponding volume in the Hilbert space of the system (\emph{not} the probe Hilbert space).
+Note that this $p_i$ is identical to the $p_i$ in the protocol expressed by Eq.~\eqref{eq:protocol}, and it represents the probability with which the outcome ``$i$'' was measured.
+Also, $V_i$ represents the corresponding volume in the Hilbert space of the system (\emph{not} the probe Hilbert space).